Open-Building-Management/emontx_sniffer/DOCS.md

 It will require to establish an SSH access to the host through port 22222, as explained [here](https://developers.home-assistant.io/docs/operating-system/debugging/)

 Once connected with `ssh root@homeassistant.local -p 22222`, edit `/mnt/boot/config.txt`

-# usage with a USB dongle

-Not implemented yet

 # debugging the serial port